CatalogueOfLife/general/docs/DATA-FORMATS.md

 ## ACEF
-The [CoL Data Submission Format](img/ACEF-ERD.png) (formerly known as Annual Checklist Exchange Format, ACEF) is supported when provided as a zipped archive of column separated files.
-It is the legacy format of CoL, but provides relational references.
+The [CoL Data Submission Format](CoL_Standard_Dataset_v7_23Sep2014.pdf) (formerly known as Annual Checklist Exchange Format, ACEF) is supported when provided as a zipped archive of column separated files.
+It is the legacy format of CoL, but provides a [relational model fcussing on species](ACEF-ERD.png).
 It is very limited when it comes to higher taxa and nomenclature.